8:43 AM

 gallbladder has been acting up (feeling sea sick)and I am going

-try and wear something comfortable.
+to give it a good try and wear something comfortable.
 If I feel

 really too bad,